Hsipaw State

 Hsipaw, (Note: သီႇပေႃႉ; သီပေါနယ်) also spelled Thibaw, was a Shan state located in what is now Myanmar (Burma).
-It was also commonly known as Ong Pawng (Note: ဢုင်းပွင်ႇ; အုန်းဘောင်) or Onbaung after an old capital.
-It was centered around the town of Hsipaw, and was perhaps one of the most well known and powerful Shan States.
+It was also referred to as Ong Pawng (Note: ဢုင်းပွင်ႇ; အုန်းဘောင်) or Onbaung after the name of an old capital.
+The state was centered around the modern town of Hsipaw.

 History

 A predecessor state named Duṭṭhavatī (ဒုဋ္ဌဝတီ) was said to be founded in 58 BC, according to local tradition.

-Ong Pawng–Hsipaw is first mentioned in a Burmese inscription from 1324, where it's mentioned that Thihathu of Pinya repulsed an attack from 'Onbaung'.
-Another conflict broke out between Ong Pawng–Hsipaw and the Ava kingdom in 1415.
+A Burmese inscription contemporary to Thihathu (c.
+1265–1324) recorded that he repulsed an attack coming from Onbaung (Hsipaw).
+Another conflict broke out between Hsipaw and the Ava kingdom in 1415.

 During the Sino-Burmese War (1765–69) the Qianlong Emperor of China invaded the area of Hsipaw.
 The main Chinese army, led by Ming Rui, was to approach Ava through Hsenwi, Lashio and Hsipaw down the Namtu river.
 The main invasion route was the same route followed by the Manchu forces a century earlier, chasing the Yongli Emperor of the Southern Ming dynasty.
 The second army, led by Gen. E'erdeng'e, was to try the Bhamo route again.
 The ultimate objective was for both armies to clamp themselves in a pincer action on the Burmese capital of Ava.
 The Burmese plan was to hold the second Chinese army in the north at Kaungton with the army led by Ne Myo Sithu, and meet the main Chinese army in the northeast with two armies led by Maha Sithu and Maha Thiha Thura.

 At first, everything went according to plan for the Qing.
 The third invasion began in November 1767 as the smaller Chinese army attacked and occupied Bhamo.
 Within eight days, Ming Rui's main army occupied the Shan states of Hsenwi and Hsipaw.
 Ming Rui made Hsenwi a supply base, and assigned 5000 troops to remain at Hsenwi and guard the rear.
 He then led a 15,000-strong army in the direction of Ava.
 In late December, at the Goteik Gorge (south of Hsipaw), the two main armies faced off and the first major battle of the third invasion ensued.
 Outnumbered two-to-one, Maha Sithu's main Burmese army was thoroughly routed by Ming Rui's Bannermen.
 Maha Thiha Thura too was repulsed at Hsenwi.
 The news of the disaster at Goteik reached Ava.
 Hsinbyushin finally realized the gravity of the situation, and urgently recalled Burmese armies from Siam.